quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week2.md

 - Why am I getting strange results upon implementation ?
 It's most probably a mistake in the direction of casted ray `mouse3D`.
 - No it was `clientX` that doesn't works with walkin.js, drained my energy off and 2 hours.
 - Now that I have the axis along which I have to perform translation, `onClick`, my furnishing should finally be set for translation and it's position should be changed to the positon of cursor along the axis.
-- But `dz` is showing some strange behaviour, why is that ?
+- But `dz, dy, dx` abruptly becomes 0 at some places, I don't know why is that happening !

 ## **Tuesday: January 9**